isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>You may appeal the Decision of the Disciplinary Committee on the following
+<p>You may appeal the Decision of the independent Disciplinary Committee
-grounds:</p>
+on the following grounds:</p>
 <p></p>
 <ul>
 <li>